sjentsch/lsjDocs/Ch03/Ch03_jamoviIntro_2.rst

 One quite commonly used data format is the humble “comma separated value” file, also called a CSV file, and usually bearing the file extension ``.csv``.
 CSV files are just plain old-fashioned text files and what they store is basically just a table of data.
-This is illustrated in :numref:`fig-booksalescsv`, which shows a file called |booksales|_ that I’ve created.
+Thit is illustrated in :numref:`fig-booksalescsv`, which shows a file called |booksales|_ that I have created.
 As you can see, each row represents the book sales data for one month.
-The first row doesn’t contain actual data though, it has the names of the variables.
+The first row does not contain actual data though, it has the names of the variables.

 .. ----------------------------------------------------------------------------